Charles Lucien Bonaparte: Life and career

+He and his wife resided in the Lake House in his father-in-law's Point Breeze estate in Bordentown, New Jersey.

 Bonaparte then set about studying the ornithology of the United States and updating Wilson's Ornithology or History of the Birds of the United States.
 The revised edition was published between 1825 and 1833.
 His other publications included "Observations on the Nomenclature of Wilson's Ornithology" (in the Journal of the Philadelphia Academy) and "Synopsis of the Birds of the United States" (in the Annals of the Lyceum of New York).
 In 1824, Bonaparte tried to get the then unknown John James Audubon accepted by the Academy of Natural Sciences, but this was opposed by the ornithologist George Ord who disliked Audubon's dramatic bird poses and considered him to be "a back-country upstart who romanticized his subject matter," according to the Audubon Galleries.

 At the end of 1826, Bonaparte and his family returned to Europe.
 He visited Germany, where he met Philipp Jakob Cretzschmar, and England, where he met John Edward Gray at the British Museum, and renewed his acquaintance with Audubon.
 In 1828, the family settled in Rome.
 In Italy, he was the originator of several scientific congresses, and lectured and wrote extensively on American and European ornithology and other branches of natural history.
 Between 1832 and 1841, Bonaparte published his work on the animals of Italy, Iconografia della Fauna Italica.
 He had also published Specchio Comparativo delle Ornithologie di Roma e di Filadelfia (Pisa, 1827), presenting a comparison between birds of the latitude of Philadelphia and Italian species.
 He created the genus Zenaida, after his wife, for the mourning dove and its relatives.
 He was elected a member of the American Antiquarian Society in 1845.

-In 1840, he became Prince of Canino and Musignano after his father's death and became involved in politics, particularly the anti-Austrian party which he joined in 1848.
+In 1840, he became Prince of Canino and Musignano after his father's death and became involved in politics, particularly the anti-Austrian party that he joined in 1848.
 He did not, however, lose interest in his favourite studies for he organized and presided over several scientific congresses in Italy.